You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 • Guaranteed Uptime & Scalability: If your team depends on Slack for daily operations Slack guarantees 99.9% uptime.
 But, it’s available only on the Business+ and Enterprise Grid plans.

-Slack cost is billed on a per-user, per-month basis, with discounts available for annual billing.
-Its tiered pricing model is designed to support teams of all sizes, from startups to large enterprises.
+The cost of Slack is billed on a per-user, per-month basis, with discounts available for annual billing.
+Its tiered pricing model is designed to support teams of all sizes, from startups to large organizations.
 Here’s the detailed breakdown of Slack pricing plans.

 • Cost: Free Forever ($0)